← All claims

 2025 · BMC Gastroenterol

-meta-analysis mixed moderate Network meta-analysis of MAFLD diets found Mediterranean/IF/DASH improve liver function without keto ranking as uniquely superior.
+meta-analysis tested-null low Network meta-analysis of MAFLD diets found Mediterranean/IF/DASH improve liver function without keto ranking as uniquely superior.

 Mardinoglu